MicrosoftDocs/SupportArticles-docs/support/aspnetcore/linux-special-directories.md

 ---
-title: Linux special directories
+title: The Linux directories, users, and package managers
-description: This article introduces the Linux special directories, elevated users, and package managers. ms.date: 03/08/2021 ms.prod-support-area-path: ms.prod: aspnet-core-api ms.reviewer: ramakoni
+description: This article describes the Linux special directories, elevated users, and how to use the package managers. ms.date: 03/08/2021 ms.prod: ms.reviewer: ramakoni
 ---
 # Part 1.2 - Linux special directories, elevated users, and package managers

+_Applies to:_ &nbsp;

 **Goal of this part**